 Which Collagen to Buy?

-I’ve started buying Perfect Supplements’ Hydrolyzed Collagen because they’re the most transparent about their processes, including their cows grazing on sustainably-grown grass.
+I’ve started buying Perfect Supplements’ Hydrolyzed Collagen (find it here) because they’re the most transparent about their processes, including their cows grazing on sustainably-grown grass.
 I’m super excited that they’re offering 10% off their already affordable price for Eat Beautiful readers!
 Just type in the coupon code BEAUTIFUL10 when you check out.
 (You can use the coupon code on any supplements from this site, including liver pills.)

 When contacting Perfect Supplements about their gelatin and collagen, here’s what they told me: